absmach/magistrala-docs/docs/messaging.md

 #### Limitations

 - NATS does not support QoS 2 messages.
-Hence Mainflux inherently does not support QoS 2 messages.
+Hence Magistrala inherently does not support QoS 2 messages.
 - MQTT wildcard "#" may cause the NATS server to create two subscriptions.
 - MQTT concurrent sessions may result in the new connection being evicted instead of the existing one.